5 Tips to Set New Year's Resolutions That Stick (Updated for 2026)

 If your New Year’s Resolution is to write a book, you may want to have a monthly goal of writing at least a few minutes every day.
 At the end of the month, do a quick check-in to see your progress and troubleshoot any issues.

 If you want to get in shape, you might set a goal to walk or move your body for at least 20 minutes per day and check in every so often to see how it’s going.
+You can then adjust your workout as needed.

 If you want to learn a new hobby or skill, set a small goal to practice each day or a certain amount of times per week.